noahjahn/prospect/README.md

 ### 8. Run the game

-Once the server is running, open The Cycle: Frontier using the shortcut you've created before.
+Once the server is running, make sure that Steam is running and open The Cycle: Frontier using the shortcut you've created before.

 ### Troubleshooting and FAQ